mdlacasse/Owl/README.md

 There are many tutorials on this topic and a summary including installation procedures is given [here](https://github.com/mdlacasse/ARP-Lab/blob/main/Jupyter_tutorial.md).

-For simulating your own realizations, use the files beginning with template.
+For simulating your own realizations, use the files beginning with the word *template*.
 Make a copy and rename them with your own names while keeping the same extension.
 Then you'll be able to personalize a case with your own numbers and start experimenting with Owl.
 A notebook with detailed explanations on this case can be found [here](https://github.com/mdlacasse/Owl/blob/main/jack+jill.ipynb).